simmarum/dino_ml/readme.md

 3. Go to repo: `cd dino_ml`
 4. Run code with `bash run_dino.sh remote|local no_env|env jupyter|script screen|no_screen`
     - `remote` run program on remote machine from config (file `env.env`)
-        - file `env.env` must be copied from file `env.env.example` and fill with data
         - you should obtain here also special `token` for jupyter site
         - log to remote machine type `jupyter notebook list` and choose proper `token`
         - second tab/window in browser reload when you run `main()` in jupyter or wait when python script run itself